mnapoli/gitstats/README.md

 - install Composer dependencies
 - symlink the `gitstats` to your `/usr/local/bin`: `ln -s /home/<you>/code/gitstats/gitstats /usr/local/bin/gitstats`

+Alternatively you can install the Composer package globally (`composer global require mnapoli/gitstats`)

 ## Usage

 - Add a `.gitstats.yml` file in your current directory: